kanishka2810/java/README.md

 # java
-this is my first repo
+this is my first repo.
+kanishka khandelwal